smartdevicelink/sdl_app_library_guides/docs/Customizing Look and Functionality/Customizing the Template/index.md

 There is some ability to customize the look and feel of the template.
 How much customization is available depends on the version of Core you are connected with and the design of the head unit.

 ## Customizing Template Colors (Core 5.0+)
-You can alter the appearance of your app on a head unit in a consistent way using template coloring APIs.
+You can customize the color scheme of your app using template coloring APIs.

 ### Customizing the Default Layout
-You can change the template colors of the initial template layout that appears when you connect by altering your `lifecycleConfiguration`.
+You can change the template colors of the initial template layout in the `lifecycleConfiguration`.

 ![Template Coloring from Above](assets/template-colors-example.png)